 Eggplant can be a beautiful addition to your garden.
 Eggplant enjoy a long growing season, but you can extend your season by starting plants indoors.

 It is best to sow eggplant indoors 7-10 weeks before transplanting outside.
 Start eggplant inside 3-4 weeks before the last frost.
-Sow eggplant seeds ½” deep.
-Seeds will germinate in 10-14 days.
 Transplant outside 4-6 weeks after the last frost into a warm and sunny location.
-Space plants 18-24” apart.
-Make sure outdoor soil temperatures are at least 55-60 ℉ before transplanting eggplants.

 Seed-mature eggplants can be extracted by cubing the fruits and processing them in a food processor with a small volume of water to make a slurry of seeds and flesh.
-If seed damage occurs, a dough blade can be used instead of a chopping blade.
+To prevent seed damage, use a dough blade instead of a chopping blade.
 After blending, pour the seed slurry into a larger container and add more water.
 Agitating the watery mash will dislodge seeds from the pulp and allow the viable seeds to settle to the bottom of the container.
 Repeated decanting will remove most of the pulp and any immature seeds.
 The mature seeds that remain can then be transferred to a strainer and rinsed with a strong stream of water.
 Immediately after rinsing, seeds should be spread in a thin layer on screens or coffee filters to dry in a warm, well-ventilated space.